hg-mirrors/pypy_stmgc/c7/README.txt

 well update all objects to the latest version.
 And if there are several threads with the same highest start time, we can be sure that the original version of the object is somewhere among them --- this is the point of detecting write-write conflicts eagerly.
+Finally, if there is only one thread running, as soon as it was updated, it cannot abort any more, so we don't need to record the old version of anything.

 The only remaining case is the one in which there is a leader thread, this leader thread has the only latest version of an object, and it tries to further modify this object.
 To handle this precise case, for now, we simply wait until another thread updates and we are no longer the leader.  (*)

 (*) the code in core.c contains, or contained, or will again contain, an explicit undo log that would be filled in this case only.